 - Current clear Criminal Record Check

-- Current Flu Shot as determined by VIHA
+- Current Flu Shot as determined by VIHA- or ability to wear a mask during flu season.

 - Community Support Workers should hold a social services or related diploma or degree from a recognized college and/or university, and have experience in mental health services, supportive housing programs, group facilitation and working with clients with complex mental health needs.